newrelic/docs-website/src/data-dictionary/events/NrIntegrationError/requestId.md

 ---
-name: "requestId\t"
+name: "requestId"
 type: attribute
 units: ID
 events:
   - NrIntegrationError
 ---

-The UUID returned by the the API for the request that generated an error.
+The UUID returned by the API for the request that generated an error.